cartoon-raccoon/afwm/README.md

 - MOD+Tab window cycling ignores currently focused window

-- child windows of children (e.g. popup windows, not menus) not rendering until they're grabbed with MOD+LeftClick and focused.
-I think this may be us not propagating CirculateRequest events

-- full-screen windows (e.g. games) not working. could be related to above
+- full-screen windows (e.g. games) not working

-- opening new Firefox windows doesn't map them to the screen until the current window is moved to another workspace. again, could be related to above
+- opening new Firefox windows doesn't map them to the screen until the current window is moved to another workspace

 # Todos